 With a second day in Bologna, you can either explore more of the city sights or take a day trip to Parma, Modena, and/or the luxury car manufacturers.
 Staying in the city is perfect for those who want to visit a few museums or those looking to take another cooking class or food tour of the city, if you didn’t do that yesterday.

-Option #1: Another Day in Bologna
+Option #1: A Second Day in Bologna

 Portico di San Luca